A safety in American football is an important and versatile position on the football field.

 For example, in the cover 1 scheme, the free safety supports any deep passes.
 They don’t necessarily have an assignment but rather help cover the middle of the field.

 Many football coaches will put their most athletic and best tackler at the safety position.
 If a big play happens, this player needs to tackle the ball carrier immediately.
+They also need to be able to locate the eligible pass receivers and if the opposing team is trying any trickery.

 Open field tackling is one of the hardest techniques to do in football.
 The free safety will practice and specialize in tackling players in the open field.